DANIEL 2 - INTERPRETATION ERRORS

 In 661AD, the first of the ten Islamic factions, the Umayyad dynasty, began its rule over Jerusalem.

-One of the critical mistakes Christian interpreters have made, regarding Daniel's statue, concerns the ten toes.
+One of the critical mistakes Christian interpreters have made, regarding Daniel's statue, concerns the ten toes, mentioned in Dan 2:41.
 They almost invariably identify them as a final ruling combine of ten entities.
 However, when we make the logical comparison with the ten fingers of the statue, we immediately see that this interpretation is erroneous.

 The hands and ten fingers of the statue are part of the silver empire, Medo-Persia.
 A quick perusal of history shows that during the time this empire ruled Jerusalem, from Cyrus the Great until Darius III, ten emperors ruled Medo-Persia.
 A few other Persian rulers are mentioned in the annals of history regarding this time period, but the lengths of their reigns are measured in days and months, and so no regnal years are credited to them.
-These short reigns occurred during times when a long ruling monarch had died, and a power struggle emerged to see who would continue on the throne.
+These short reigns occurred during times when a long ruling monarch had died, and a power struggle ensued over who was the legitimate successor to the throne.

-We see therefore that the ten silver fingers are indicative of ten Medo-Persian rulers, whose rule constituted the entire duration of this empire's dominion over Jerusalem.
+We see therefore that the ten silver fingers are indicative of ten Medo-Persian rulers whose rule constituted the entire duration of this empire's dominion over Jerusalem.
 Therefore, logically, the same should apply to the ten toes.
-History indeed shows that a total of ten Islamic dynasties ruled over Jerusalem, the first being the aforementioned Umayyad dynasty, and the last being the Ottoman Empire, which was dislodged from Jerusalem in 1917.
+History indeed shows that, after Caliph Omar's initial capture of Jerusalem, a total of ten Islamic dynasties seized control of the city, the first being the aforementioned Umayyad dynasty, and the last being the Ottoman Empire, which was dislodged from Jerusalem in 1917.

 The ten Islamic dynasties and the three Christian defeats of Islamic dynasties are listed by name on the page "THE TWO WITNESSES", as well as on the chart on the "HOME" page.

-The fact that the ten toes do not denote an end time combine of ten powers, can also be seen by the description in Dan 2:40-41.
-After introducing the "fourth kingdom" and describing it to be "as iron" in verse 40, verse 41 goes on to say "Whereas you saw the feet and toes, partly of potter’s clay and partly of iron, the kingdom shall be divided; yet the strength of the iron shall be in it, just as you saw the iron mixed with ceramic clay".
+The fact that the ten toes do not denote an end time combine of ten powers, can also be deduced from the description in Dan 2:41: "Whereas you saw the feet and toes, partly of potter’s clay and partly of iron, the kingdom shall be (become) divided; yet the strength of the iron shall be in it, just as you saw the iron mixed with ceramic clay".

-This is further confirmed by the fact that Dan 2:34 states that the end of the rule of these Gentile kingdoms is brought about by a rock (Christ) striking the feet of the statue, rather than the toes.
+This is further confirmed by Dan 2:34 which states that the end of the rule of these Gentile kingdoms is brought about by a rock (Christ) striking the feet of the statue, rather than the toes.

 Where verse 41 uses iron and clay to portray the kingdom as "divided", it is depicting the ongoing animosity that history shows has existed between the adherents of Islam.
-The fact that there have been ten separate Islamic dynasties ruling over Jerusalem, and that this rule was usually obtained by warfare, is evidence of this.
+The fact that, subsequent to Omar's conquest, there were ten Islamic dynasties that ruled over Jerusalem, and this rule was usually obtained by warfare, is evidence of this.

 Very interestingly, verse 42 mentions only the toes, not the feet, and states that they were to be "partly strong and partly brittle" or "weak", as some translations say.
-As the ten toes specifically picture the number of Islamic dynasties to rule Jerusalem, this makes good sense, as some of the ten were very strong and ruled for centuries, whereas others were much weaker and only ruled for short periods.
+This makes good sense, as some of the ten dynasties were very strong and ruled for centuries, whereas others were much weaker and only ruled for short periods.

 Amazingly, the WCG teaching on these powers was that there were two sets of seven heads, and two sets of ten horns depicted.
 This convoluted "explanation" can be found in the old WCG publication "Who or What is the Prophetic Beast".
-Many, if not most, COG's have continued in this teaching.
+Many COG's have continued in this teaching.

-The simple picture being portrayed by God in these prophecies is that rulership of Jerusalem would be taken from the Jews, and the city would be trodden down by Gentile powers for 2520 years.
+The simple picture given by God in these prophecies is that rulership of Jerusalem would be taken from the Jews, and the city would be trodden down by Gentile powers for 2520 years.
 These Gentile powers are depicted by "seven heads" and "ten horns", with three of the ten horns to be overthrown by a "little horn".
 That's it - full story!
 Then the Jews would return to rule Jerusalem again.
-And they did.
+And they did, at exactly the prophesied time.

-One specific point of confusion that needs to be cleared up is based on Rev 17:12.
-HWA believed that the phrase "one hour" meant that the ten toes of Dan 2, which equate with the ten horns of Rev 17, would rule all at the same time, and for only a short time.
+One specific point of confusion that needs to be cleared up is found in Rev 17:12.
+HWA believed that the phrase "one hour" meant that the ten toes of Dan 2, which equate with the ten horns of Rev 17, would all rule together, and for only a short time.
 It can be just as easily argued that the "hour" is a reference to each of these ten powers having their particular moment, or hour, in history, during which they "make war with the Lamb", or in other words, occupy His city and oppress His people.
-The page "BABYLON IS FALLEN" gives an additional detailed explanation.
+Note that while most translations of Rev 17:12 say "for one hour", the word "for" does not appear in the original Greek text, and so the passage could just as well be rendered "at one hour".

 There are three major problems with the generally accepted explanation of the ten toes being an end-time European power: